Crazygaze/G4Devkit/README.md

 The computer's architecture is named APCPU-32, unless I come up with a better name later.

+**NOTE:** The DevKit binaries available in the downloads section are only for Windows 64-bits at the moment.
+I'll make 32-bits binaries available soon.

 ### Virtual Computer Basic Features ###